remker1/RenoMana/README.md

 # To be Edited......
-This is a README from Leo-JavaGUI branch
+This is a README file ?